oAGoulart/oAGoulart.github.io/README.md

 This is a project I started to explore the features of **Jekyll**, it isn't finished yet because I'm actually working on another website as of right now.

-You can find more information about this project in its wiki's homepage.
-Also you can contact me by the proper chanells.

 ### License

 All of this *repo* media contents are licensed under the `Creative Commons CC0 Public Domain Dedication License`, and the underlying source code used to format and display those contents is licensed under the `MIT License`, make sure you understand this before commiting anything here.